Open-EO/openeo-udf-python-to-r/README.md

 The UDF function must be named `udf` and receives two parameters:

 - `data` is a matrix.
 Each row contains the values for a "pixel" and the columns are the values along the given dimension.
-  So if you reduce along the temporal dimension, the columns are the individual timestamps.
+  So, if you reduce along the temporal dimension, the columns are the individual timestamps.
 - `context` -> see the description of `context` for `apply`.

 The UDF must return a list of values.